 Sliding Patio Doors

 Sliding patio doors allow homeowners to do more with less.
-To make the best use of limited space, these doors utilize one sliding sash that operates on a single track within the frame, rather swinging into or out of your home.
+To make the best use of limited space, these doors utilize one sliding sash that operates on a single track within the frame, rather than swinging into or out of your home.
 This affords you more usable space inside or outside.

 The large panes of unobstructed glass fill your home with an abundance of natural light and can offer a stunning view of the outdoors.
 Sliding screens can also be installed to allow in airflow while protecting from bugs.
+And built-in blinds are a nice option for adding window treatments that are always out of the way.

 Homeowners from Dallas incorporated Pella’s Architect Series® sliding patio doors into their new construction home.
 The design flexibility of the doors opened up their living room space and the clean lines of the contemporary style integrated nicely with a modern look and feel.